-The ASB, Crime and Policing Act 2014 introduced the ASB Case Review (also known as a 'Community Trigger').
-This is a process that gives victims of ASB the ability to request a review of their ASB case.
+The ASB, Crime and Policing Act 2014, Section 104 (1), introduced the ASB Case Review (also known as a 'Community Trigger').

-For the purpose of the ASB Case Review, Anti-Social Behaviour is defined as:
+For the ASB Case Review, Anti-Social Behaviour is defined as:

 - conduct capable of causing nuisance or annoyance to a person with regards to their person’s occupation of residential premises